 Shah Jeera (noun.)
-The small dark brown seeds of Shah Jeera(Caraway seeds) resemble cumin seeds but are different due to distinctive sweet flavours.
+The small, dark brown seeds of Shah Jeera (Caraway seeds) resemble cumin seeds but differ in their distinctive sweet flavours.
 It is used in the preparation of Indian bread (and rotis), biscuits and pilaus.
 It is also added to several non-vegetarian dishes.

-Shah jeera( scientific name bunium persicum) is part of the popular Garam Masala where it is roasted with expensive herbs like peppercorns, cardamom(Ilaichi), and cinnamon(dalchini) to get the garam masala powder, used in the preparation of chicken curries, vegetable curries and meat dishes.
+Shah jeera (scientific name Bunium persicum) is part of the popular Garam Masala, where it is roasted with expensive herbs like peppercorns, cardamom (Ilaichi), and cinnamon (dalchini) to make the garam masala powder, used in the preparation of chicken curries, vegetable curries, and meat dishes.

 Shah Jeera or Syahi Jeera (Syahi means black in Persian) can come in two varieties.
 The scientific name of one is Bunium Bulbo Castnum, which was cultivated in Kashmir and is similar to cumin, and the other is Bunium Persicum, which has a milder taste.
 Many confuse Shah Jeera with Nigella seeds and Caraway seeds.